salehyahyaa/SalehYahyaa/README.md

 **Hey, I'm Saleh!**
 ---
-Dual major undergraduate student headed to UIUC for my master's in Computer Science.
+Dual major undergraduate student for Computer Science and Information Technology.
 I specialize in backend with a strong interest in growth using C++ and Python.
 I've worked across the board from backend infrastructure to implementing performance sensitive data.
 I'm deeply product driven and focused on delivering quality, high performance software.

 <details>
   <summary>Contact Information</summary>